maxippacheco/aed2024/README.md

 ### GTP1:
 ## In this section you are going to see:
-- Sorting methods
+- Sorting methods.
-- Recursive programming
+- Recursive programming.
-- List comprehension
+- List comprehension.
+- Basic algorithms such as is palindrome, josephus, etc.

+### GTP1:
+## In this section you are going to see:
+- Stack.
+- Queue.
+- Sort methods for these data structures.